solliancenet/microsoft-postgresql-developer-guide/10_ZeroToHero/10_02_Resources.md

 ### Find a partner to assist in migrating

-This guide introduced and covered several advanced development and deployment concepts that may be new to you or your organization.
-If at anypoint you need help there are many experts in the community with a proven migration and modernization track record.
+This guide introduced and covered several advanced development and deployment concepts that may be new to the reader.
+If at anypoint help is needed, reference the many experts in the community with proven migration and modernization track records.

 Feel free to [search for a Microsoft Partner](https://www.microsoft.com/solution-providers/home) or [Microsoft MVP](https://mvp.microsoft.com/MvpSearch) to help with finding the most appropriate migration strategy.